LiMinggang/madedit-mod/README.txt

   * Silent mode which can be used in scripting, no GUI will be shown [-h], help, Displays help on the command line parameters [-s], silent, Disables the GUI
-    [-f], force, Edit and save file ignoring the ReadOnly flag [-m], madpython, Specify MadPython file to be run on the file [-r], recursive, Recursively run on files of subdirectories [-w], wildcard, Enable wildcard support in file name\n(line number would be disabled because it used '*') [files], File(s) to be opened
+    [-x], eXit, Exit MadEdit(mark as done working with previous "Silent" instance!
+Can also close the UI) [-f], force, Edit and save file ignoring the ReadOnly flag [-m], madpython, Specify MadPython file to be run on the file [-r], recursive, Recursively run on files of subdirectories [-w], wildcard, Enable wildcard support in file name\n(line number would be disabled because it used '*') [files], File(s) to be opened
     Eg: madedit -s -m madpytho.mpy ./1.txt /tmp/2.txt
+    Make sure you use Single Instance with -s, -x!!

 Known issues:
 The Macro recording function will save all your commands to one document which